waza-ari/python-desfire/docs/index.md

 mode or in observer mode.
 The following example connects to a card, authenticates using the default key and reads the card UID.

+The most basic pattern looks like this.
+For more details and examples, please refer to the [usage section](usage.md) of this documentation.

 ```python
 from smartcard.CardRequest import CardRequest
 from smartcard.CardType import AnyCardType